Explore our History

 The 13th century Westminster Retable is England's oldest altarpiece.
 It was most probably designed for the High Altar of the Abbey.

 The Westminster Retable is acknowledged to be one of the most important surviving examples of panel painting from 13th century England.
-It returned to the Abbey in 2005, following conservation work.
 The Retable measures 3 feet by 11 feet (97 x 333 cm) and is constructed of English and north European oak.

 Retable all in case